 1.0 Message queues

 Message queues are one of the interprocess communication mechanisms available under Linux.
 Message queues, shared memory and semaphores are normally listed as the three interprocess communication mechanisms under Linux.
 Semaphores, though, are really for process synchronization.
 In practice, shared memory, aided by semaphores, makes an interprocess communication mechanism.
-Message queues is the ...
+Message queues is the other ...